Existentially closed fields with G-derivations: Geometric axioms

 \section{Geometric axioms}

-In this section we give geometric axioms for the theories $\mathfrak{g}-\dcf$ and $F-\dcf$.
-The presentation follows the one in \cite{K3}, however (unlike in \cite{K3}) we notice here that the existence of canonical $p$-basis (see Section \ref{secgtup}) is \emph{not} necessary for the geometric axioms.
-We do \emph{not} assume that $\mathfrak{g}$ is of the form $W[m]$ for a formal group law $W$.
+In this section, we give geometric axioms for the theories $\mathfrak{g}-\dcf$ and $F-\dcf$.
+The presentation follows the one in \cite{K3}, however (unlike in \cite{K3}) we notice here that the existence of canonical $p$-bases (see Section \ref{secgtup}) is \emph{not} necessary for the geometric axioms.
+We do \emph{not} assume in this section that $\mathfrak{g}$ is of the form $W[m]$ for a formal group law $W$.